 3 weeks in Spain itinerary: 3 days in Salamanca

 I think I told it a couple of times already, but the main reason I chose Salamanca over other cities is its university that offers courses of the Spanish language.
-So, my visit to Salamanca was a kind of exploratory mission to see if I could spend a month or two there without getting bored.
+So, my visit to Salamanca was a kind of an exploratory mission to see if I could spend a month or two there without getting bored.
 In the end, I decided against this idea.

 When I came to Salamanca, it was the end of October already.
 After 30 degrees in Andalusia, it was really cold in Salamanca, cold and windy.
 I was not prepared for this weather, so my first outing was a failure: I had to come back to the hotel and put on everything suitable I had with me.